cc-tweaked/CC-Tweaked/doc/guides/speaker_audio.md

 Once again, we see the [`speaker.playAudio`]/[`speaker_audio_empty`] loop.
 However, the rest of the program is a little different.

-First, we require the dfpwm module and call [`cc.audio.dfpwm.make_decoder`] to construct a new decoder.
+First, we require the DFPWM module and call [`cc.audio.dfpwm.make_decoder`] to construct a new decoder.
 This decoder accepts blocks of DFPWM data and converts it to a list of 8-bit amplitudes, which we can then play with our speaker.

 As mentioned above, [`speaker.playAudio`] accepts at most 128×1024 samples in one go.
 DFPWM uses a single bit for each